Whereiswendy/leaflet-challenge/README.md

 ## Acknowledgements

 This project was completed as part of the UWA Data Analytics Bootcamp (2024).
-The earthquake data used in this project is provided by the [United States Geological Survey](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+The earthquake data used in this project is provided by the [United States Geological Survey](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and [GitHub: Tectonic Plates](https://github.com/fraxen/tectonicplates).

 ---